Jeremy-Barrass/JuniorFrontendTest/README.md

 * When a username does not exist, I want the page to display an error message, so that I know I need to try a different name.

+I have completed these job stories to the best of my ability.
+I have learned a lot during about how to write Javascript without using libraries, which I had little experience of before.
+I now understand callbacks much better and

 # JuniorFrontendTest

 ## GOALS